March 7

 Joyful Christians, Glorious Martyrs

 The others stood motionless and received the deathblow in silence, especially Saturus, who had gone up first and was first to die; he was helping Perpetua.
-But Perpetua, that she might experience the pain more deeply, rejoiced over her broken body and guided the shaking hand of the inexperienced gladiator to her throat.
-Such a woman, one before whom the unclean spirit trembled, could not perhaps have been killed, had she herself not willed it.
+But Perpetua, so that she might experience the pain more deeply, rejoiced over her broken body and guided the shaking hand of the inexperienced gladiator to her throat.
+Such a woman, one before whom the unclean spirit trembled, could perhaps not have been killed had she herself not willed it.

 Bravest and happiest martyrs!
 You were called and chosen for the glory of our Lord Jesus Christ.”

-Indeed, they gave profound witness to what they were, Christians, even until the last minute.
-Their birth to eternal life was in the year 203.
+Indeed, they gave profound witness to what they were—Christians—even until the last minute.
+Their birth into eternal life was in the year 203.
 Their feast day is March 7.

 5 Interesting Facts About Sts.
 Perpetua and Felicity

-1. Sts.
-Perpetua and Felicity are the patron saints of mothers, expectant mothers, ranchers and butchers.
+• Sts.
+Perpetua and Felicity are the patron saints of mothers, expectant mothers, ranchers, and butchers.

-3. The day before their death, Perpetua had a vision of a golden ladder reaching up to heaven, with various weapons on the side and a dragon below.
-Perpetua climbed the ladder and reached the top, where she saw a beautiful garden and saw a tall man milking sheep.
-The man welcomed her and gave some of the curds from the milk.
+• The day before their deaths, Perpetua had a vision of a golden ladder reaching up to heaven, with various weapons on the side and a dragon below.
+Perpetua climbed the ladder and reached the top, where she saw a beautiful garden and a tall man milking sheep.
+The man welcomed her and gave her some of the curds from the milk.

-4. Sts.
-Perpetua and Felicity are venerated not just in the Roman Catholic Church, but also in Eastern Orthodox Churches, Oriental Orthodox Churches, Anglican Communion, and Lutheran Church.
+• Sts.
+Perpetua and Felicity are venerated not just in the Roman Catholic Church but also in Eastern Orthodox Churches, Oriental Orthodox Churches, the Anglican Communion, and the Lutheran Church.

 Prayer to Sts.
 Perpetua and Felicity